Special Guests 2014

-Caleen Sisk, the spiritual leader and Tribal Chief of the Winnemem Wintu Tribe of northern California, is the fifth Winnemem leader since the signing of the Cottonwood Treaty of 1851.
-She received her training and position in the traditional way from Winnemum Wintu Leader/healer Florence Jones (1907-2003) and now leads the tribe’s struggles to restore salmon in the tribe’s traditional waters, gain federal recognition of their sovereign rights, and protect their sacred places.
-Caleen will be speaking with the film Dancing Salmon Home on Friday night and Saturday afternoon.
-She will also be a panelist on the “Future of River Conservation” panel in the Activist Center on Sunday at 1:15, and the “What did the fish say when it ran into the concrete wall?” panel in The Haven on Saturday afternoon.
+Caleen Sisk is the spiritual leader and Tribal Chief of the Winnemem Wintu Tribe of Northern California.
+She received her training in the traditional way from Winnemem Wintu Leader/Healer Florence Jones and now leads the tribe’s struggles to restore salmon in their traditional waters, gain federal recognition of their sovereign rights, and protect their sacred places.
+Caleen speaks after the film Standing on Sacred Ground: Pilgrims & Tourists, Saturday at 1:30pm at the Nevada Theatre and Sunday at 2pm at the Vets Hall.